MAMZ2535/LandOfLearn-MVP/docs/LandOfLearn_SRS_v1.2.md

 ## 1. Executive Summary

-LandOfLearn (MVP) is a compact web application to centralize course-related educational resources (exams, notes, slides, projects, research) for the College of Information Technology & Computer Engineering (CITCE).
+LandOfLearn (MVP) is a compact web application to centralize course-related educational resources (exams, notes, slides, projects, research) for the College of Engineering and Computer (CEC).
 The MVP focuses on essential features a single student can implement within the project deadline:

 * JWT-based authentication (access token + refresh token rotation).
 * Student upload (file + metadata), file validation and checksum, admin single-step review (approve/reject).